Serving Hastings & Prince Edward Counties

 Since 1993 we have been affiliated with the Ontario Society for the Prevention of Cruelty to Animals (OSPCA), but remain a locally run, locally funded shelter with all funds raised remaining in our region.

-OUR ORGANIZATION: The Quinte Humane Society is a provincially incorporated non-profit and federally registered charity, serves all of Hastings and Prince Edward Counties.
+OUR ORGANIZATION: The Quinte Humane Society is a provincially incorporated non-profit and federally registered charity and serves all of Hastings and Prince Edward Counties.
 Our community based shelter provides a safe and caring place for as many as 2,200 sick, abused, neglected and homeless animals each year.

 The Quinte Humane Society is not a government agency funded neither by the province or at the federal level.
 The gap between the cost of care for each animal and the adoption fee charged is typically hundreds of dollars (approximately $345 for cats and $185 for dogs).
 This challenging gap is only met by your donations, sponsorships, fundraising events, earned revenues, adoption fees and fees for service.

-OUR COMMUNITY SERVICES: Our animal services, known as the Pound, provide care and comfort for strays and owned animals roaming at large.
+OUR COMMUNITY SERVICES: Our Pound services with many municipalities through the region, provide care and comfort for strays and owned animals roaming at large.
 Animal Control brings them to the shelter and we look after them with the hope that their owner will claim them.
 After 5 days, they become our responsibility and ownership and we make all the necessary efforts - medications, spay/neuters, microchips, grooming, surgeries, cuddles - to get them ready for adoption to their new 'Forever Home'.

 Our Board of Directors